 Figure 61: Experiment 10.2. (a) The observed image of $166 \times 202$ . (b) Superposed with sketch where the horse template is split horizontally into two part-templates.
+The total number of elements is 40.
 The left part-template is $116 \times 76$ .
 The right part-template is $104 \times 92$ .
 These two part-templates are allowed to move horizontally up to 10 pixels in each direction. (c) Superposed with sketch using the original horse template.
 In other words, the two part-templates are not allowed to move relative to each other.